cloudlinux/imunify360-documentation/docs/myimunify/README.md

 #### Configuring the Imunify360 side

 1. Configuration of MyImunify on the Imunify360 side is pretty easy.
-Navigate to the “**Imunify360 -> Settings -> General -> MyImunify**” section.
+Navigate to the **Imunify360 -> Settings -> General -> MyImunify** section.
 2. Click “**Resell MyImunify package to site owners**” and specify the billing system (WHMCS) hostname.
 If your system is running on the port other than standard HTTPS port (443), specify it as well e.g. `whmcs.example.com:8443`.
 Don’t forget to hit the `Save Changes` button.

 ![](/images/imunify360_settings_myimunify.png)